Rademacher complexity of stationary sequences: Time Series, Complexity, and Concentration of Measure

+We build on the latter work to extend Rademacher complexity to the rather different problem of time-series forecasting.
+In that setting, we observe a single sequence of random variables $Y_1, Y_2, \ldots Y_n$ (for short, $Y_1^n$), taking values in $\Y$, and wish to learn a function which extrapolates the sequence into the future, to forecast (say) the next\footnote{Going beyond ``one-step-ahead'' forecasting, to longer horizons or whole blocks, involves mostly notational changes, which we will not note explicitly.} value $Y_{n+1}$.
+Given a predictor $g: \Y^n \mapsto \Y$, a natural notion of generalization error for time series, the {\bf forecasting risk}, is $R(g) \equiv \Expect{\ell(Y_{n+1},g(Y_1^n))\given Y_1^n}.$

+While a precise statement needs some care (\S \ref{sec:careful-risk-definitions}), we will show that forecasting risk, like the generalization error of classification and regression problems, can be bounded via the Rademacher complexity, despite the rather different nature of the problem.
+In particular, we are able to use the standard Rademacher complexity.
+Our result is comparable to that in \citet[\S 9]{Rakhlin-Sridharan-Tewari-sequential-complexities}, which gives a bound for time series prediction in Banach spaces.
+Their result however is a consequence of results for the more difficult problem of prediction under stochastic adversaries.
+As such, our bound and the proof are simpler and tighter, though they apply to an easier (but still highly relevant) prediction task.

+\S\ref{sec:preliminaries} gives background material essential for stating our results, on time series, model complexity, and forecasting risk. \S\ref{sec:results} derives risk bounds for time series, giving a novel proof that the standard Rademacher complexity characterizes the flexibility of $\mathcal{G}$, even under stationarity, with concentration inequalities for non-mixing dependent variables. \S\ref{sec:discussion} carefully compares our results to others in the literature, sketches applications and algorithms, and concludes.

-\section{Time series, complexity, and concentration of measure}
+\section{Time Series, Complexity, and Concentration of Measure}

-In this section, we introduce some of the math necessary to develop our results: stationarity is a prerequisite for control of generalization error; Rademacher complexity measures the flexibility of the model space $\mathcal{G}$; dependence modifies concentration inequalities.
+We introduce some of the concepts needed for our results: stationarity and ergodicity are required to control generalization error (unless we aim to predict only a single new observation); Rademacher complexity measures the flexibility of the model space $\mathcal{G}$; forecasting risk measures the quality of a time-series prediction rule.